 Dependent parent's pension: Each eligible parent receives 15% of the deceased's pension; 20% in the absence of other eligible survivors.

-Survivor settlement: A lump sum is paid to each eligible survivor.
-The lump sum is calculated using the percentage rates used to calculate the survivor pension or orphan's pension.
+Survivor settlement: A lump sum is paid to eligible survivors in the same proportion as the survivor pension and orphan's benefits.

 Benefit adjustment: Benefits may be adjusted by the Council of Ministers every 5 years.

 Administrative Organization